Some lots of Huggies brand baby wipes are impregnated with tiny shards of glass.

-Origins: On 20 August 2015 Facebook user Melissa Estrella published the video embedded above, in which she demonstrated how she purportedly discovered tiny shards of glass in Huggies brand baby wipes.
+On 20 August 2015 Facebook user Melissa Estrella published a video in which she demonstrated how she purportedly discovered tiny shards of glass in Huggies brand baby wipes”

 Within 24 hours, Estrella’s clip was viewed more than a million times and racked up hundreds of thousands of shares.
 In her Facebook comments, she indicated that she had contacted Huggies and was advised to send a sample of the affected wipes to the company so they could determine the nature of the purported contamination: